ahmohbati/SecOn/ELSA.md

 * Can pivot to CapME to access full packet capture:
 [CapME Authentication](CapMeAuthentication)

+* In Security Onion 14.04, ELSA has dynamic bar charts and dashboards.

 * Very fast, very scalable (each sensor has its own mysql database and sphinx index)

 * When you query the ELSA web interface, it queries all ELSA databases in parallel and then gives you the aggregate results